HKU ROLE Project -

 There are 2 ways to submit an essay:

 by email to firstname.lastname@example.org with “HKU Rule of Law Essay Competition 2023” as subject title; or

 by post to Room 0401, 4/F, Cheng Yu Tung Tower, Centennial Campus, The University of Hong Kong, Pokfulam Road, Hong Kong with “HKU Rule of Law Essay Competition 2023” marked on the envelope.

 II.
 What to submit:

 All entries must include: 1) the essay; 2) a completed application form; and 3) a copy of the participant’s student identity card (for the relevant secondary school attended).

-The deadline is 25 November 2022 (now extended to Friday, 16 December 2022).
+The deadline is Friday, 24 November 2023.
 Entries to be submitted via email must be received by this date, and entries to be submitted via post must be postmarked no later than this date.

 Other Rules and Guidelines